 There are lots of other excellent long-distance rides in and around the UK, but the above are the ones I know best.

 Want to know anything else about traveling in Northumberland?
 We have guides on the prettiest small towns and villages in Northumberland, the best walks in Northumberland, and the best castles in Northumberland.
-For more Scotland stuff, check out our guides to the famous road-trip NC500 and the best hikes in Scotland.

 Or if you’re looking for another long-distance cycling challenge, we’ve also got a great in-depth guide on everything you need to know about the C2C bike ride.